rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 5.27.31 Names of distributors containing grammatically inseparable place names or dates

-<a name="5.27.31.1">5.27.31.1</a> If the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) contains grammatically inseparable statements relating to [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), transcribe the information as part of the name of distributor element.
-Supply the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) in square brackets in the appropriate element.
+<a name="5.27.31.1">5.27.31.1</a> If the name of distributor contains grammatically inseparable statements relating to [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), transcribe them as part of the name of distributor.
+Supply the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) in square brackets in the appropriate element.

 >Example:
 ><CITE>[Greenfield, Massachusetts] : printed and sold at Greenfield, Massachusetts</CITE>